 People with life-threatening allergies should wear a medical alert bracelet.
 If you have milder allergies, you can store medical information on a laminated card in your allergy kit.
 Include your type of allergy, doctor’s name and phone number, emergency contact information, and health insurance information.

 If you travel and have dust mite allergies, pack a dust mite-proof, zippered pillow cover.
+You might also consider dust mite proof bedding encasements to cover mattresses.
 You’ll have a way to fend off this allergy and asthma trigger wherever you spend the night.

 Where to Keep an Allergy Relief Kit